MElkmeshi/SWE210/README.md

-# Data Structures AND Algorithms
+# Data Structures AND Algorithms Project
+it's UNO game using Linked Stack and Computer Player